hazelcast/hazelcast-reference-manual/src/Simulator-CoordinatorRemote.md

 coordinator-remote test-run --duration 10m map.properties
 coordinator-remote stop
 ```

-In the above example we start a 1 node cluster using Hazelcast 3.6 and a Hazelcast javaclient using 3.7.
+In the above example we start a one-member cluster using Hazelcast 3.6 and a Hazelcast Java client using 3.7.

-### Rolling upgrade test
+### Rolling Upgrade Test

 Because it is easy to mix versions and we can kill and start new members, we can easily create a rolling upgrade test.
-So imagine we want to verify if a Hazelcast 3.7 cluster can be upgraded to 3.8, we could start out with a 3.7 cluster, start a bunch of clients, start some test on the clients that verifies that the cluster is behavig correctly and then one by one replace the 3.7 members by 3.8 members.
-Once all members have been upgrded we complete the test.
+So imagine we want to verify if a Hazelcast 3.7 cluster can be upgraded to 3.8, we could start out with a 3.7 cluster, start a bunch of clients, start some tests on the clients that verify the cluster is behaving correctly and then one by one replace the 3.7 members by 3.8 members.
+Once all members have been upgraded we complete the test.
+This scenario is depicted in the following example:

 ```
 members=10